 Learn About Your Comparables

-It wouldn’t hurt to learn about the prices of substitute home buying options in your location, including condos, apartments, and houses.
+It wouldn’t hurt to learn about the prices of substitute home buying options in your location, including condos, apartments, and houses for sale.
+Don’t you want to know if mobile homes are cheaper than apartments?
 This can be very helpful, especially in areas with rapidly decreasing or rising real estate markets.

 Understanding the required monthly costs and lot rent helps you acquire a larger perspective of the average monthly costs.